 Can others find out i am participating in therapy?

 You are protected by HIPPA which requires that all medical/psychological services be kept confidential for your protection.
-There are a few exceptions: 1: if you sign a release of information (ROI) specifying to who and what you want released.
-2: Billing your insurance for reimbursement 3: to ensure your safety if you experience active suicidal or homicidal ideation and 4: if you disclose child abuse or neglect.
+There are a few exceptions: 1: If you sign a release of information (ROI) specifying to who and what you want released.
+2: Billing your insurance for reimbursement 3: to ensure your safety if you experience active suicidal or homicidal ideation and 4: if you disclose child/elder abuse or neglect.